policy.conf - configuration file for security policy

 Note that, either CRYPT_ALGORITHMS_ALLOW or CRYPT_ALGORITHMS_DEPRECATE can be specified.
 Enabling both is an error and results in a syslog message.

 Specify the default algorithm for new passwords.
 The Oracle Solaris default is the crypt_sha256 algorithm.
-Value should be a single numeric code for an algorithm chosen from the list in /etc/security/crypt.conf.
+The value should be a single numeric code for an algorithm chosen from the list in /etc/security/crypt.conf.
 This is useful when there is no existing password, or if an existing password uses an algorithm which is no longer allowed.
 The algorithm must be present in the CRYPT_ALGORITHMS_DEPRECATE list or is not present in the CRYPT_ALGORITHMS_ALLOW list, which ever is active.

 Specifies whether a local account is locked after the count of failed logins for a user equals or exceeds the allowed number of retries as defined by RETRIES in /etc/default/login.
 The default value for users is NO. Individual account overrides are provided by user_attr(5).